All Episodes

 I have the story here.

-Sexy CBS siren Lara Logan spent her days covering the heat of the Iraq War, but that was nothing compared to the heat of her nights.
+Sexy CBS siren Lara Logan spent her days covering the heat of the Iraq war, but that was nothing compared to the heat of her nights.

 The 60 Minutes reporter and former swimsuit model apparently courted two guys while she was in Baghdad.

-She'd been labeled a home wrecker for allegedly destroying the marriage of a civilian contractor there.
+She'd been labeled a homewrecker for allegedly destroying the marriage of a civilian contractor there.

-Passions got so hot in a combat zone that one of her lovers, Joe Burkett, uh brawled in a Baghdad safe house with her other paramour, CNN war reporter Michael Ware.
+Passions got so hot in a combat zone that one of her lovers, Joe Burkett, brawled in a Baghdad safe house with her other paramour, CNN war reporter Michael Ware.

 She's not a homewrecker.